 Despite unanswered questions.

 The autistic mind is naturally predisposed towards intense concentration and focus on pursuits of interest and passion.
 Mental and sensorial wellbeing hinges upon the freedom to engage in the luscious comfort of pursuit, unhindered and uninterrupted by extraneous demands.
 For me, not being able to concentrate on writing up my dissertation was a violent desecration.
-The torment was made all the more potent because I became the obliging autist drowning inside the demands of the normative realm, valiantly refusing to scuttle back into the safety of my “own world”because I did not wish to disoblige.
+The torment was made all the more potent because I became the obliging autist drowning inside the demands of the normative realm, valiantly refusing to scuttle back into the safety of my “own world” because I did not wish to disoblige.
 I had once again taken on the role of Ralph Savarese’s ‘subaltern,’ gagged and bound by autocratic colonial forces of social convention.

 This situation confronted me with consciousness of the stark discrepancy between the crescendo of the collective autistic voice and the floundering, roaring whisper of the individual autistic, carrying upon shoulders rotting carcasses of preconditioned self-censure and juggling overwhelming normative social demands for the sake of survival in tumultuous seas.
 Scheherazade battles on with Bluebeard’s ghost.

-I believe that my research and practice will contribute to the growing cogency of the collective voice, but inside my micro-cosmos, faced with the perplexing social complexities and oppressive silencing of my personal voice, I felt like a hapless squeaky cheap harmonica engulfed inside a Wagnerian full orchestral assault, the Ride of the Valkyries thundering overhead.
+I believed that my research and practice will contribute to the growing cogency of the collective voice, but inside my micro-cosmos, faced with the perplexing social complexities and oppressive silencing of my personal voice, I felt like a hapless squeaky cheap harmonica engulfed inside a Wagnerian full orchestral assault, the Ride of the Valkyries thundering overhead.

 As the collective voice of autists is rising in a slow but steady crescendo, there are many monumental hurdles still to overcome for the subaltern to learn to speak face-to-face with the colonial forces within immediate living spheres, and much more needs to be done to help forge this personal freedom.
 Perhaps the way ahead for the individual autist in their own limited spheres is to continue to address each encounter, every occasion and distinct situation as yet another platform for empathic undertaking towards Beingness, adding to the collective cantata.